mindspore-ai/mindinsight/README.md

 ![MindInsight Architecture](docs/arch.png)

-Click to view the [Design document](https://www.mindspore.cn/doc/note/en/master/design.html) (visit [Design document](https://www.mindspore.cn/docs/en/master/design.html) before Sep.
-24)，learn more about the design.
+Click to view the [Design document](https://www.mindspore.cn/doc/note/en/master/design/overall.html)，learn more about the design.
-Click to view the [Tutorial documentation](https://www.mindspore.cn/tutorial/training/en/master/advanced_use/visualization_tutorials.html) (visit [Tutorial documentation](https://www.mindspore.cn/tutorial/en/master/advanced_use/visualization_tutorials.html) before Sep.
-24) learn more about the MindInsight tutorial.
+Click to view the [Tutorial documentation](https://www.mindspore.cn/tutorial/training/en/master/advanced_use/visualization_tutorials.html) learn more about the MindInsight tutorial.

 ## Installation
 Download whl package from [MindSpore download page](https://www.mindspore.cn/versions/en), and install the package.